Xavier Sala-i-Martin

-Xavier X. Sala i Martín (also Sala-i-Martin in English) is a Spanish-born Catalan-American economist and professor of economics at Columbia University.
-Sala i Martin is one of the leading economists in the field of economic growth.
+Xavier X. Sala i Martín (also Sala-i-Martin in English) is a Spanish economist and professor of economics at Columbia University.

+In addition to working at Columbia, he has been a professor at Yale University, Harvard University, and the Universitat Pompeu Fabra in Barcelona and the Barcelona Graduate School of Economics.

+Early life and education

 Born in Cabrera de Mar, Catalonia, Sala i Martin earned a degree in economics from the Autonomous University of Barcelona in 1985.
 He completed his PhD in economics from Harvard University in 1990.

-In addition to working at Columbia, he has been a professor at Yale University, Harvard University, and the Universitat Pompeu Fabra in Barcelona and the Barcelona Graduate School of Economics, where he usually visits for a term every summer.

 Professional work

 Sala i Martin is one of the leading economists in the field of economic growth and is consistently ranked among the most-cited economists in the world for works produced in the 1990s.
 His works include the topics of economic growth, development in Africa, monetary economics, social security, health and economics, convergence, and classical liberal thinking, with his book Liberal Economics for Non-Economists and Non-Liberals.
 The "liberal" in the title should be understood in the classic liberal/libertarian sense.

 He has constructed an estimate of the world distribution of income, which he has then used to estimate poverty rates and measures of inequality.
 The conclusions of this study offered a new point of view for two reasons.
 Firstly, the United Nations and the World Bank used to believe that although poverty rates were falling, the total number of poor people was increasing.
 He claimed that both were falling.
 Secondly, the United Nations and the World Bank believe that individual income inequalities were on the rise.
 He claimed that they were not.

 Sala i Martin is the author of the economic growth textbook Apuntes de Crecimiento Economico and the co-author (with Robert Barro) of the textbook Economic Growth.

 Sala i Martin and Elsa V. Artadi are the authors of the Global Competitiveness Index, used since 2004 for the Global Competitiveness Report, an index published by the World Economic Forum that ranks 142 countries by their level of economic competitiveness.

 He often collaborates with Catalan media to support the independence of Catalonia from Spain.
-In 2014 he had a public confrontation with Jose Manuel Durão Barroso, the president of the European Commission, reproaching him the lack of support towards a democratic resolution of the conflict between Spain and Catalonia.
+In 2014 he had a public confrontation with José Manuel Barroso, the president of the European Commission, reproaching him the lack of support towards a democratic resolution of the conflict between Spain and Catalonia.